ProvableHQ/leo/documentation/guides/workspaces.md

 Added <name> to the enclosing workspace.
 ```

+Leo does not append a package that an existing entry includes.
-The append is skipped silently if the new package is already covered by an existing entry - either a literal path equal to the new package's relative path, or a glob that matches it.
-If the new package ends up outside the discovered workspace root (for example, `leo new ../sibling`), Leo prints a warning and leaves `workspace.json` untouched:
+The existing entry can be an equal literal path or a matching glob.
+If the new package is outside the workspace root, Leo prints a warning and does not change `workspace.json`.
+For example, `leo new ../sibling` causes this warning:

 ```text
 new package at `...` is not inside the discovered workspace root `...`; skipping auto-add
 ```

-Existing `members` order is preserved; new entries are appended at the end.
-If you would rather not edit `members` by hand at all, use a glob entry such as `programs/*` (see [Glob Members](#glob-members)) - new packages created inside that directory are picked up without modifying `workspace.json`.
+Leo keeps the existing `members` order and puts new entries at the end.
+To avoid manual changes to `members`, use a glob entry such as `programs/*`.
+See [Glob Members](#glob-members).
+Leo finds new packages in that directory without a change to `workspace.json`.

 ## Directory Structure